aws-samples/aws-security-odyssey/SID402Workshop/1_MonitoringSecEvents/README.md

 1. In the AWS Management Console, on the **Services** menu, click **CloudTrail**.

-2. Click **Trails** on the left pane and select the trail (myCloudTrail) that you have created in this lab.
+2. Click **Trails** on the left pane and select the trail (myCloudTrail) that you have created in this module.

 3. Click on the pencil next to **Trail settings** to edit the behavior.